XuDeli123/DTL-NeddSite/README.md

 Step 2: Specify the fasta file and execute the predict.py file for making predictions.
 Example command: `python predict.py --file test.fasta`
 Step 3: Once the execution is complete, the prediction results will be saved in the Results folder.
 # Contact
-Please feel free to contact us if you need any help: lileime@hotmail.com
+Please contact us if you need any help: lileime@hotmail.com